misty0729/misty0729.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Ph.D Student at Tsinghua University
+subtitle: Master Student at Tsinghua University

 profile:
   align: right
-  image: profile.png
+  image:
   image_cicular: false # crops the image to make it circular
   # address: >
   #   <p>555 your office number</p>